Find Affordable College Courses

 $36,964 Average Tuition & Fees

-University of Massachusetts Amherst landed the #7 spot in the 2023 rankings for the best value journalism programs.
-UMass Amherst is a fairly large public school located in the suburb of Amherst.
+University of Massachusetts Amherst came in at #7 in this year’s edition of the Best Value Journalism Schools in the New England Region ranking.
+UMass Amherst is a very large public school located in the suburb of Amherst.

 UMass Amherst undergraduate students pay an average of $36,964 in tuition and fees each year.
 While working on their degree, journalism majors at UMass Amherst accumulate an average of around $25,959 in student debt.